Manage Flash in Chrome

 You can also manage your plugin preferences at chrome://settings-frame/contentExceptions#plugins

-We recommend you test and validate the sites your users need to access on Chrome 55, 56, and Chrome Canary to make sure your customers can access the flash content they need to.
+We recommend you test and validate the sites your users need to access on the latest versions of Chrome and Chrome Canary to make sure your users can access the flash content they need to.
 You can test this feature with the DefaultPluginsSetting policy and creating URL whitelists via the policy PluginsAllowedForUrls discussed in the previous section.

 If you have Chrome installed prior to version 54: